What is a Brute Force Attack & How to Prevent It

 Our Website Application Firewall (WAF) stops bad actors, speeds up load times, and increases your website availability.

-Brute force relies on weak passwords.
-A strong password contains the following traits:
+A strong password has the following characteristics:

 A requirement for brute force attacks is to send credentials.
 If you change the login page URL — for example, moving from /wp-login.php to /mysite-login — this can be enough to stop most automated and bulk tools.